-Join your fellow Helmholtz colleagues, create your host profile and welcome a young researcher at your center!
+Join your fellow Helmholtz colleagues, create your host profile and welcome an early career researcher at your center!
 Help us build an interdisciplinary community of data scientists!

 Are you looking to attract fresh ideas and new talent to your working group?
-Are you working on a project you would like to bring to the next level together with a young data scientist?
+Are you working on a project you would like to bring to the next level together with an early career data scientist?
 You have the data, but you are still looking for a suitable method and brain power to decipher its full potential?

-Become a host of the HIDA Research Grants (Trainee Network and Helmholtz Visiting Researcher Grant) and welcome a young data scientist (doctoral researcher or Postdoc) from another Helmholtz Center or an external institution to your group for a 1-3 months fully-funded research stay!
+Become a host of the HIDA Research Grants (Trainee Network and Helmholtz Visiting Researcher Grant) and welcome an early career data scientist (doctoral researcher or Postdoc) from another Helmholtz Center or an external institution to your group for a 1-3 months fully-funded research stay!
 Find out here about other

 We would be glad if you would create your profile here and help to expand our host list in this way: